tvdinh/convexhull/README.md

 OVERVIEW

 Convex hull has plenty of applications.
-Some of them are convex relaxations in optimisation, robot motion planning, image processing, etc. It may be interesting to know that it is also used for emergency evacuation planning or disease epidemic tracking.
+Some of them are convex relaxations in optimisation, robot motion planning, image processing, etc. It may be interesting to know that it is also used for applications like emergency evacuation planning or disease epidemic tracking.

 A rigorous definition of convex hull can be found from many sources on the web (which may require some extra understanding of convexity fundamentals).
 But in a loose sense, the convex hull of a set S of points is the smallest convex set that contains all points in S.